svalsemey/hassio-moon-astro/README.md

 - Scan interval (seconds).
 Default: 300 (min 30, max 21600)
 - Use Home Assistant time zone.
 Default: true

-## Entities

-Sensors (examples of entity names; actual names are localized):
-- Phase
-- Azimuth (°)
-- Elevation (°)
-- Illumination (%)
-- Distance (km)
-- Parallax (°)
-- Ecliptic longitude/latitude (topocentric and geocentric)
-- Next moonrise/moonset (timestamp)
-- Next apogee/perigee (timestamp)
-- Next new moon / first quarter / full moon / last quarter (timestamp)
-- Ecliptic longitude/latitude at next new/full moon
-- Zodiac sign and degree at current moon position and next new/full moon
-- Next full moon name and alternative names (according to Gregorian calendar)

-Binary sensors:
-- Moon above horizon

 ## Localization

-Translations are included for multiple languages (ar, cs, da, de, el, es, fi, fr, he, hi, hu, it, ja, ko, nl, no, pl, pt, ro, ru, sk, sl, sv, tr, uk, zh_CN).
+Translations are included for multiple languages.
 Entity names and some state values (for example zodiac signs and full moon names) are localized via Home Assistant’s translation system.

 If you notice that a translation is incomplete or inaccurate, contributions are very welcome.